Lab: SQL injection attack, listing the database contents on non-Oracle databases

 - Find the name of the table containing user credentials.

-Use a payload like the following (replacing the table name) to retrieve the details of the columns in the table:
+Use the following payload (replacing the table name) to retrieve the details of the columns in the table:

 - Find the names of the columns containing usernames and passwords.

-Use a payload like the following (replacing the table and column names) to retrieve the usernames and passwords for all users:
+Use the following payload (replacing the table and column names) to retrieve the usernames and passwords for all users:

 Find the password for the